EPA Waste Data Release, 31 October 2018

 |Waste generated by other sources||1,279,524|

 |Municipal waste generated by type of waste, 2016||Tonnes|

 |Generation of household and similar waste||2,353,349|

 |Municipal waste managed (tonnes)||3,174,565||3,103,820||2,824,977||2,580,435||2,558,345||2,478,337||Note 1||2,575,218||Note 1||2,718,298|

 |Note 1: 2013 & 2015 are interim reporting years and municipal waste managed data were not collected|

-Biodegradable municipal waste (BMW) comprises those elements of the municipal waste streams that will rot or degrade biologically, for example food waste, garden & parks waste and paper & cardboard.
+Biodegradable municipal waste (BMW) comprises those elements of the municipal waste that will rot or degrade biologically, for example food waste, garden and parks waste, waste paper and cardboard.
 Under the Landfill Directive (1999/31/EC) there are targets for the diversion of BMW from disposal to landfill.
 Diversion of BMW from landfill will assist mitigation of odour nuisance, reduce the aftercare burden for landfills and reduce greenhouse gas emissions.

 - Ireland has met all Landfill Directive targets for diversion of BMW from disposal to landfill to date.

 - The tonnage of BMW disposed to landfill decreased year on year up to 2014 but increased in 2015 and again in 2016.
 The falling trend of BMW tonnages to landfill is re-established for 2017 and 2018.

 - It is very important that there is adequate treatment infrastructure in Ireland to manage the increasing diversion from landfill of biodegradable waste, and that recovery of waste is favoured over disposal, in line with the EU waste hierarchy.